RealDeuce/bfrd-obsidian/Playing the Game/Combat Encounters.md

 When making a **melee weapon attack**, a creature that doesn’t have a swimming speed (either natural or granted by magic) has disadvantage on attack rolls unless the weapon is a dagger, javelin, shortsword, spear, or trident.

 A **ranged weapon attack** can’t hit a target beyond its normal range.
-The attack roll has disadvantage even within normal range unless the weapon is a crossbow, net, or a weapon that is thrown like a javelin (such as a spear, trident, or dart).
+The attack roll has disadvantage even within normal range unless the weapon is a crossbow or a weapon that is thrown like a javelin (such as a trident, or dart).

 Creatures and objects that are fully immersed in water have resistance to fire damage.